Watch: Shocking moment man points gun at Argentina's vice president

 Regional leaders also condemned the attack.

-"We send our solidarity to the vice president in this attempt against her life," Venezuela's President Nicolás Maduro said on Twitter.
+"We send our solidarity to the vice president in this attempt against her life," Venezuelan President Nicolás Maduro said on Twitter.

 Former Brazilian President Luiz Inácio Lula Da Silva, who is a candidate in that nation's presidential election next month, also expressed solidarity with Fernández, calling her a "victim of a fascist criminal who doesn't know how to respect differences and diversity."